-After a few seconds you will see the new Gadget.
-As usual, you can drag it around, change its options or close it.
-The gadget will now also be available in Windows 7 Gadgets list (right-click on an empty Desktop area and click Gadgets), so that you can add it again later if you need to.
+After a few seconds, you will see the new Gadget.
+As usual, you can drag it around, change its options, or close it.
+The gadget will now also be available in the Windows 7 Gadgets list (right-click on an empty Desktop area and click Gadgets) so that you can add it again later if you need to.

 If you want to change any available options for a Gadget, such as location, move your mouse pointer on the Gadget and change your current location by clicking the wrench-shaped Options button.

-Under options you can type in your current location, such as "Tartu, Estonia" or "Wyoming".
-Please note that the Find location automatically option in Windows 7 is disabled until you have a location-aware sensor (such as GPS) installed and connected.
+Under options, you can type in your current location, such as "Tartu, Estonia" or "Wyoming".
+Please note that the Find location automatically option in Windows 7 is disabled unless you have a location-aware sensor (such as GPS) installed and connected.

-You can also select to display temperature in Fahrenheit or Celsius.
+You can choose to display temperature in Fahrenheit or Celsius.
 Click OK to accept changes and close options.

-In Windows Vista, most Gadgets change to a larger size and some display more details after detaching from Sidebar.
-You can drag the Gadget back onto Sidebar and it will re-attach automatically and change back to smaller size.
+In Windows Vista, most Gadgets change to a larger size, and some display more details after detaching from Sidebar.
+You can drag the Gadget back onto Sidebar and it will re-attach automatically and change back to the smaller size.